vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

   - LLMs
 ---

-In my [previous post](/posts/why-use-local-llms/) I discussed the benefits of using locally hosted open-source LLMs, like data privacy and cost savings.
+In my [previous post](/posts/why-use-local-llms/) I discussed the benefits of using locally hosted open weights LLMs, like data privacy and cost savings.
 By using mostly free models and occasionally switching to GPT-4, my monthly expenses dropped from 20 USD to 0.50 USD.
 For mobile access, setting up a port-forward to your local LLM server is a free solution.

-There are many ways of hosting open-source LLMs locally for inference: from the command line (CLI) tools to full GUI desktop applications.
+There are many open-source tools for hosting open weights LLMs locally for inference: from the command line (CLI) tools to full GUI desktop applications.
 Here I’ll outline some popular options and provide my own recommendations.
 I have split this post into the following sections:

 1. All-in-one desktop solutions for accessibility
 2. LLM inference via the CLI and backend API servers